Table of contents

 Using machine learning and your email data, ActiveCampaign will automate email blasts and send them at the optimal time.

-Great option if you’re sending thousands of emails every week!
+A great option if you’re sending thousands of emails every week!

 Predictive content works similarly.